Midland, Texas: Sports

 Midland is home to the Midland RockHounds, a Texas League minor league baseball team.
 It is the AA affiliate of the Athletics.
 The Rockhounds have played their home games in Momentum Bank Ballpark since 2002.

-West Texas United Sockers is an American soccer team founded in 2008.
-The team is a member of the United Soccer Leagues Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Mid South Division of the Southern Conference.
-The team plays its home games at the Grande Communications Stadium.
+West Texas FC is an American soccer team founded in 2008.
+The team is a member of USL League Two, the fourth tier of the American Soccer Pyramid, in the Ranger Division of the Southern Conference.
+The team plays its home games at Astound Broadband Stadium.

 Midland is home to the West Texas Drillers (adult tackle football) of the Minor Professional Football League.
 They were established in 2009.
 They play their home games at Grande Communications Stadium.

 Midland College is a member of the Western Junior College Athletic Conference, and fields teams in baseball, men's basketball, women's basketball, men's golf, softball and volleyball.
 Midland College has won 20 national championships in sports since 1975, as well as produced 192 All-Americans.

 Plans have been made to develop a 35-court tennis facility named the Bush Tennis Center.

 Midland is also home to the Midland Mad Dog Rugby Club, which competes in the Texas Rugby Union as a Division III team.

+Midland brought arena football to the city with the Midland Frac-Attack of American Indoor Football that play at the Midland County Horseshoe starting in 2026.